 Digital technology has drastically impacted companies around the world.
 It has created a major strategic issue for companies that want to become efficient and who wish to maintain a competitive edge.
-So, what are the roles of technological innovation and digital tools?
-How to do they impact the growth and profitability of companies?
+What are the roles of technological innovations and digital tools?
+How do they impact the growth and profitability of companies?

 What is digital transformation?

-- Digitization is the shift from analog to digital
+- Digitalization is the shift from analog to digital

-- Digitalization is about using digital data to simplify and streamline the way in which you work
+- Digitization is about using digital data to simplify and streamline how you work

 The process of using digitized information to make work methods easier and more efficient is called digitalization.